tegacodes/EccentricInterfaces/propositions.md

 **Due:** Tuesday morning.

 ###Inspiration:
 Check out the links in the resources page of the repository under environmental observation.
+Read this article on [data visualization without data](http://datadrivenjournalism.net/news_and_analysis/a_data_visualization_that_doesnt_use_data#When:16:25:33Z).
 Also the examples in the Sensing lecture.
 Consider the following prompts:
 * How would you use an ephemeral substance like chalk to mark a change in the environment over time?
 * How can you use your body to measure an environment or dynamic process within it?